-Experiment 6 The Coefficient of Friction
+Experiment 6The Coefficient of Friction

+Questions:
-2. If the mass on the block is doubled, what happens to the angle of repose?

-3. Why was it necessary to tap the block to get it started in section 9 of the lab?

-4. Why can anti-lock brakes stop a car in a shorter distance than regular brakes?

-5. Which method do you think would yield the more accurate value for the coefficient of kinetic friction and why?
+- 1. Show that $\mu_k=\tan\theta$ for the constant velocity method.
+Include a diagram of all the forces on the block as it slides down the inclined plane. - 2.
+When the mass on the block is was doubled, what happens to the angle of repose?
+Were your results as expected.
+Explain. - 3.
+Why was it necessary to tap the block to get it started in section 11 of the lab? - 4.
+Why can anti-lock brakes stop a car in a shorter distance than regular brakes? - 5.
+Which method do you think would yield the more accurate value for the coefficient of kinetic friction and why?

+figure 6-2